-The Water Corporation maintains the Mounts Bay Drain which runs through the precinct (Figure 27 - Infrastructure and services located within the precinct).
+The Water Corporation maintains the Mounts Bay Drain which runs through the precinct (Figure 27 - Infrastructure and services located within the precinctFigure 27 - Infrastructure and services located within the precinct).
 Water Corporation have advised of the following in relation to this infrastructure:

-- The existing drain is planned to be upgraded with a new section of pipework to be constructed, stretching from Leederville (Avenue Carpark) to the Perth Convention and Exhibition Centre.
-This upgrade is required from 2030 onwards, however there is no indication of the timeframe for this to occur; - Generally, no redevelopment is permitted within 10m either side of the pipe and 15m above or below the pipe; and
+The existing drain is planned to be upgraded with a new section of pipework to be constructed, stretching from Leederville (Avenue Carpark) to the Perth Convention and Exhibition Centre.
+This upgrade is required from 2030 onwards, however there is no indication of the timeframe for this to occur;

-• Due to existing capacity of the infrastructure, no additional stormwater flows are permitted into this system.
+- Generally, no redevelopment is permitted within 10m either side of the pipe and 15m above or below the pipe; and - Due to existing capacity of the infrastructure, no additional stormwater flows are permitted into this system.